TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_0.md

 - Create a robot.
 - Drive forward in a loop.

-Your job is to make sure you fix the errors so that the loop runs and AIDriver prints debug messages.
+Your job is to fix the errors so that the loop runs and AIDriver prints debug messages.

 ---

-### 5.2 Steps to complete Challenge 0
+### 5.2 Steps to Complete Challenge 0

 1. **Run the broken code.**